 The Duke Graduate Academy Summer Session courses will be offered during Duke’s Summer Sessions I and II.

 Each course meets regularly for one to two weeks.
 Participants may register for two (2) courses.
 Waitlists will be used for courses that are fully enrolled.

 Courses are not for credit and are not graded, but will appear on Duke graduate student transcripts.
 None of the offerings require prerequisites or assume areas of knowledge.
 Classes are offered online with synchronous and asynchronous elements.
 Instructors will emphasize interactive discussion and group activities/projects to maintain a high level of student engagement.

-There will be no cost for Duke participants.
+There is no cost for Duke participants.

-Participation, Eligibility, and Enrollment
+Participation, Eligibility and Enrollment

 Contact and Additional Information